Alocaspi/Polymers-Kinetic-Mechanisms/PE/README.md

 ## Mechanism description

-For all mechanisms, the starting polymer at room temperature is described by the species P-C40H80-P_S and P-C40H80-P which represent the crystalline and amorphous polymer respectively.
+For all mechanisms, the starting polymer at room temperature is described by the species P-HDPE-P_S and P-HDPE-P which represent the crystalline and amorphous polymer respectively.
+For LDPE, the starting species are labelled P-LDPE-P_S and P-LDPE-P.
-If the simulation starts above the melting point (130C), the polymer is described only by P-C40H80-P. Polymer species in OpenSMOKE++ are required to be defined in gas-phase as well but do not have physical meaning.
+If the simulation starts above the melting point (130C), the polymer is described only by P-HDPE-P/P-LDPE-P. Polymer species in OpenSMOKE++ are required to be defined in gas-phase as well but do not have physical meaning.

 With respect to the published mechanism [(Locaspi et al. (2022)](https://doi.org/10.1016/j.wasman.2022.11.028),